cmdenis/phys512/Assignment 2/Assignment_2.md

 **How many function calls are we saving?** Well, with the regular method, at each new recusion step we'd be making 10 function calls (5 for each intervals).
 With this new method, we'd be calling it only 4 times (2 for each intervals).
 So assuming the number of recursion is relatively large, hence allowing us to neglect the initial 5 calls which are the same for both integrating functions, then we'd have 60% less calls.

+Numerically, this hypothesis was tested with a gaussian, an exponential and a sine function, and the counts for the number of calls for the new integrator was indeed around 40% of the calls for the normal one (hence 60% less).

 So far this has been only for 5 subdivision of our interval.
 In principle, this principle could be generalized to higher numbbers of division.
 The procedure to do this is not too complicate but requires a bit of planning regarding the way we replace values in our arrays.
-Here is one way of doing it in the else statement of the above function (`integrate_adaptive`)
+Here is one way of doing it in the else statement of the above function (`integrate_adaptive`):s

 ```python
     new_int = b - a # Size of interval